teymurgahramanov/from-node-exporter/README.md

 While there are other tools like the Blackbox Exporter, the From-node Exporter focuses specifically on simplicity and efficiency for Kubernetes node-level probing.
 It's designed to serve a specific use case - ensuring all required endpoints are accessible from every node of your cluster.

 For instance, consider a situation where your pods were evicted to a different server because of a node failure.
 The node has been added to the cluster recently.
 However, it resulted in errors and service unavailability because of the lack of access to essential external endpoints.
-It turned out that the security department had recently performed firewall maintenance and an error was made in configuring access rules that affected new cluster nodes.
+It turned out that the security department did not apply access rules to new cluster nodes.

 Or another case ...
 > In my org we have several k8s clusters and quite unreliable security department, who has control over firewall and have a habbit of corrupting the rules on said firewall.
 The confusion is immense.
 The issue is that at any point in time *one or several nodes can lose access to one or several external resources*.